-Medicines and medical treatments can cause
+Medicines and medical treatments can cause hair loss.

-Many medicines that can cause
+Many medicines that can cause hair loss include:

-Medicines used to treat
+- Medicines used to treat cancer (chemotherapy).

-Birth control pills.
-Women who lose hair while taking birth control pills usually have an inherited tendency toward hair thinning.
+- Women who lose hair while taking birth control pills usually have an inherited tendency toward hair thinning.
 If hair thinning occurs, a woman can consult her doctor about switching to another birth control pill or another contraceptive method.

-Blood thinners (anticoagulants), such as heparin or warfarin.
+- Blood thinners (anticoagulants), such as heparin or warfarin.

-Arthritis medicines, such as indomethacin.
+- Arthritis medicines, such as indomethacin.

-Seizures medicines, such as valproic acid, carbamazepine, and trimethadione.
+- Seizures medicines, such as valproic acid, carbamazepine, and trimethadione.

-Gout medicines, such as allopurinol and colchicine.
+- Gout medicines, such as allopurinol and colchicine.

-Bipolar disorder medicines, such as lithium.
-High doses of
+- Bipolar disorder medicines, such as lithium.

-Vaccinations, especially for hepatitis B.
+- Vaccinations, especially for hepatitis B.

-propranolol (for example, Inderal) or metoprolol (for example, Lopressor or Toprol XL).
+- Beta-blockers such as propranolol (for example, Inderal) or metoprolol (for example, Lopressor or Toprol XL).

 If you think a medicine may be causing your scalp problem, contact your doctor to discuss your symptoms.
 Your doctor may adjust your dosage or change or discontinue your medicine.

-Medical treatments that can cause
+Medical treatments that can cause hair loss include: